nais/doc/docs/auth/idporten/README.md

 Your application is left with the responsibility to verify that inbound requests have valid tokens.

 :dart: Learn how to [secure your application with ID-porten](how-to/secure.md).

-{%- if tenant() == "nav" %}
-!!! warning "Availability"

-    This functionality is only available in the [Google Cloud Platform](../../workloads/reference/environments.md#google-cloud-platform-gcp) environments.
-{%- endif %}